Integralist/integralist.co.uk/content/posts/questions-when-interviewing.md

 ## Am I happy at BuzzFeed?

-Yes, very. 🙂
+Yes. 🙂

 BuzzFeed is the first company I've worked for where they:

+- Treat me fair.
 - Treat me like a human being.
-- Treat me fairly.
-- Support my need to work almost exclusively remotely.
+- Support my need to work remotely.
 - Are truly diverse and culturally supportive.

 As far as interviewing, BuzzFeed also got brownie points for...